 Wednesdays: 10:00 am - 5:00 pm

-Since 2012, as a psychotherapist, I have journeyed with people through change, relationship crises, questions of identity, soul (psyche) work, spirituality, culture, gender and sexuality.
+As a psychotherapist, I journey with people (individuals and couples) through change, relationship crises, questions of identity, soul (psyche) work, spirituality, culture, gender and sexuality.
 I work from a synthesis of person-centred (Rogerian), psychodynamic (Jungian), somatic (body-focussed) and existential therapies.
 I have previously worked in the Marriage Equality campaign, political activism, hospitals, charities, schools, and volunteered with Twenty10, ACON and communities of nonviolence and meditation.

-I work with people from a variety of backgrounds and am diversity-friendly, providing support to individuals with experiences of polyamory, sex work, and alternative sexual, relationship and family expressions.
+I am diversity-friendly, and can provide support to people with experiences of polyamory and alternative sexual, relationship and family expressions.
 I support people on the Asperger and autistic spectrum.
+I am sex-worker positive.
 I believe strongly in our public education and health sectors, so I am grateful to provide support to university students, nurses and allied healthcare workers.
-Life-long education is a core belief of mine, so my current studies are with the Centre for Existential Practice, in the art and science of providing supervision services to other therapists.

 Many people visit therapists for short-term counselling, to work through sudden issues that life has thrown their way.
-This is a wonderful start and an opportunity to gain some perspective, manage immediate anxiety and sadness, and then feel strong enough to continue on their own.
-At this stage, some people choose to continue further, to shift deep patterns, to grow and flourish.
+After this stage, some people choose to continue further, to shift deep patterns, to grow and flourish.
 If this sounds like a journey that you have been searching for, I have a particular speciality in working with people interested in medium- to long-term psychotherapy, and I would love to hear from you.

 Whatever you are needing at present, each person is unique, meaning that together we co-create a space for you to be, to become, to rest, to grow.
 I look forward to supporting you to be fully you.